 - The Motivation

 I was a new-ish mum with a body that was suddenly much fatter, and a bank balance that was suddenly much thinner.
 I was housebound a lot of the time (I had M.E.) and so going a bit mad on account of the loneliness and feeling kind of useless.
-So I couldn’t really afford new clothes, and then I began to learn about fast fashion, which frankly took a lot of the fun out of shopping.
+So I couldn’t really afford new clothes, and then I began to learn about fast fashion, which frankly took the fun out of shopping.
 Bah.

 I live in Brighton which is ever so stylish and cool.